 Wall sheathing guide: plywood, OSB, ZIP System, MgO, rigid foam, and SIPs with passive house requirements and DIY installation tips.

 Wall Sheathing 101: Choosing the Right Material for Strength and Airtightness What Is Sheathing?
 Sheathing is a core layer in construction, placed between a building's frame and its exterior finish.
 It strengthens walls, roofs, and floors, while also helping to manage moisture and improve energy efficiency.
 The building envelope -- which includes sheathing -- acts as your home's protective shell, keeping temperatures stable, blocking moisture, and ensuring structural stability.
+If you are comparing sheathing with exterior insulation, use the Wall Assembly Builder to estimate whole-wall R-value and sheathing-plane condensation risk.
 Structural Support and Load Distribution Sheathing binds the structural frame together, turning individual studs into a unified, rigid system that improves stability.
 With integrated sheathing, cladding can be attached directly, enhancing the overall strength of the building.
-In some cases, interior sheathing is also added, offering extra air and vapor control to further reinforce the structure.
-Insulation and Energy Efficiency When sealed properly, sheathing helps reduce air leaks, stabilizes indoor temperature...
+In some cases, interior sheathing is also added, offering extra air and vapor contr...